pythonanywhere/help_pages/articles/FastHTML.md

 # Disclaimer

-Deployment of FastHTML-based (and other async) web apps on PythonAnywhere is an experimental feature that is possible to use, but not guaranteed to work yet.
+Deployment of FastHTML-based (and other async) websites on PythonAnywhere is an experimental feature that is possible to use, but not guaranteed to work yet.

 Some important limitations to know about: